 Schedule: it is often suggested that individuals in recovery arrive at social gatherings early and leave early.
 This not only provides a planned schedule but allows them to avoid times where drug and alcohol use is at its highest and most obvious.

 Beverages: it is suggested that the recovering person bring their own drinks.
 This will allow the individual to have control over what they are served and what they drink.

 Support: some individuals in recovery may feel more at ease at a social gathering if they have someone in recovery with them.
 This type of buddy system allows them to have someone they can rely upon and talk to if they feel triggered or need to leave a particular situation.

-What if the Recovering Person Relapses?
+What if the Recovering Addict Relapses During the Holidays?